 - The Board maintains high expectations for the District and themselves in working toward excellence.

 Current Term 21-24

-Mr. Varitek is a senior actuary for Centene Corporation in their Medicaid services unit.
-He has 24 years of experience in Medicaid and commercial health insurance.
+Mr. Varitek is the founder and actuary for Varitek Actuarial Solutions, a consulting firm offering actuarial services.
+He has 25 years of experience in Medicaid and commercial health insurance.
 He is a Fellow of the Society of Actuaries and a Member of the American Academy of Actuaries, and has served on several volunteer committees supporting professional education for actuaries.
 Mr. Varitek holds a B.S. in mathematics from Illinois State University.